KLEN

-KLEN (106.3 FM) is a radio station broadcasting a top 40 (CHR) format.
+KLEN (106.3 FM) is a radio station broadcasting a top 40 format.
 Licensed to Cheyenne, Wyoming, United States, the station serves the Cheyenne area.
 The station is currently owned by Townsquare Media.
+It broadcasts a Top 40/CHR (Contemporary Hit Radio) format under the branding "106.3 Now FM".

+History

+The KLEN-FM call sign was originally used on the 100.7 MHz frequency, now used by KOLT-FM.
+That facility signed on in 1979 as KLEN-FM before changing its call sign to KKAZ in 1980.

+In the 2010s, the station ran a Country music format, branded as "106.3 Cowboy Country".
+In the Spring 2020 Nielsen Audio ratings, KLEN-FM held a 2.4 market share, often competing directly with iHeartMedia's country stations in the market.

 On January 15, 2021, KLEN began simulcasting sister station KCGY, with a new format expected to debut on KLEN, once the simulcast ended.

-On February 1, 2021, KLEN dropped the simulcast with KCGY and launched a top 40/CHR format, branded as "106.3 Now FM".
+On February 1, 2021, KLEN dropped the simulcast with KCGY and switched to its current format.